VILLASframework/documentation/node/types/InfluxDB.md

 The @ref node-type-influxdb node-type streams simulation data in real-time to a [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) time-series database using an [UDP service](https://docs.influxdata.com/influxdb/v0.9/write_protocols/udp/) and a plain text [line protocol]().

+# Prerequisites {#node-prereq-influxdb}

+This node-type does not have any special library dependencies.

 # Implementation {#node-implementation-influxdb}

 The source code of the node-type is available here: